SwingDev/frontend-template/README.md

 # SwingDev Front-end template

+The template repository for quick starting frontend applications.
+Utilizes some best practices used by SwingDev developers.

+## Core features:

+- Node version consistency
+- Commit message linter and rules
+- Eslint
+- Build config
+- Typescript
+- SCSS
+- React
+- Tests

+> Please note: the work is still in progress.
+The template might, and most surely will change in the future.

 ## Node version managed by [nvm](https://github.com/nvm-sh/nvm)

 The supported node version is set in the `.nvmrc` file, which is consumed by `nvm`.